-NOTE: To deploy your Sitefinity CMS project to Microsoft Azure, you must first create and develop your project locally, using one of the other supported Windows platforms.
+NOTE: To deploy your Sitefinity CMS project to Microsoft Azure, you must first create and develop your project locally.

-- Sitefinity CMS supports both 32-bit and 64-bit Windows operating systems.
+- Sitefinity CMS supports both 32 bit and 64 bit Windows operation systems on x86 processor architecture.

 NOTE: To deploy your Sitefinity CMS projects to IIS, you must configure IIS to use Integrated application pool mode.

 - Microsoft® SQL Server 2016, 2017, and 2019

 - Microsoft® SQL Express 2016, 2017, and 2019

 The latest two officially supported versions of the following browsers:

 NOTE: If you have implemented custom functionality, you must ensure that it is compatible with the browsers that your users may use.

 All Microsoft® Visual Studio editions for versions 2017, 2019, and 2022.

 - If you develop using Sitefinity .NET Core Renderer, you must have installed .NET SDK 6.0.